MTAG: Modal-Temporal Attention Graph for Unaligned Human Multimodal Language Sequences

 \subsection{Graph Readout}

-At the end of the fusion process, we need to read out information scattered in the nodes into a single vector so that we can pass it through a classification head.
+At the end of the \CoolName fusion process, we need to read out information scattered in the nodes into a single vector so that we can pass it through a classification head.
 Recall that the pruning process drops edges in the graph.
 If all edges incident into a node have been dropped, then it means that node was not updated based on its neighbors.
 In that case, we simply ignore that node in the readout process.

-For CMU-MOSI and IEMOCAP, we readout the graph by averaging all the surviving node's output features into one vector.
-This vector is then passed to a Multi-Layer-Perceptron (MLP) to make a prediction.
+We readout the graph by averaging all the surviving nodes' output features into one vector.
+This vector is then passed to a 3-layer Multi-Layer-Perceptron (MLP) to make the final prediction.